pyccel/IGA-Python/chapter2/linear-elasticity-intro.md

 - $\partial \Omega_D$ is the Dirichlet boundary condition where the displacement is fixed to zero, and $\partial \Omega_T$ is the Neumann boundary condition where the traction is prescribed.

 ## The Variational Formulation
-The variational formulation of the linear elasticity equations involves forming the inner product of the PDE with a vector test function $ v \in V $ and integrating over the domain $ \Omega $.
+The variational formulation of the linear elasticity equations involves forming the inner product of the PDE with a vector test function $v \in V$ and integrating over the domain $\Omega$.
 This yields:

 $$
 \int_{\Omega} - \nabla \cdot \sigma(u) \cdot v \, \mathrm{d} x = \int_{\Omega} f \cdot v \, \mathrm{d} x
 $$

-Integrating the term $ \nabla \cdot \sigma(u) \cdot v $ by parts, considering boundary conditions, we obtain:
+Integrating the term $\nabla \cdot \sigma(u) \cdot v$ by parts, considering boundary conditions, we obtain:

 $$
 \int_{\Omega} \sigma(u) : \nabla v \, \mathrm{d} x = \int_{\Omega} f \cdot v \, \mathrm{d} x + \int_{\partial \Omega_T} g_T \cdot v \, \mathrm{d} s
 $$

-By using the symmetry of the stress tensor $ \sigma $ and its definition from $(2)$, we can notice that :
+By using the symmetry of the stress tensor $\sigma$ and its definition from $(2)$, we can notice that :

 $$
 \begin{aligned}